castlecole/MMDAgentAlexaST/MMDAgentTutorial.ReadME.md

 ## 6. Creating the Stage: .fst File
 The stage can be created 2 different ways:

-### .fst Method
+#### .fst Method

 This method uses an action in the .fst file to create one wall and one floor.
-The wall and floor consist of a .xpmd/bmp/png/tga.
+The wall and floor consist of images in any of the .xpmd / bmp / png / tga formats.

-### .pmd/x Method
+#### .pmd/x Method

 First see 'Adding Props/Acessories' to use .x files.

 To use a proper stage just summon it using an action in the .fst file or manually.